 Dharma: Understanding Mind and Looking Inward

-Rinpoche points out that our human minds are interesting because we have self-awareness.
+Our human minds are interesting because we have self-awareness.
 We can see ourselves and analyze our own thoughts, emotions, and behavior.
-However, we’re not overly skilled in understanding our own minds.
+However, we’re usually not overly skilled in understanding our own minds.
 Most of our education and training focuses on external knowledge.
 We’re quite adept at looking at the external world, aren’t we?

 But, Dharma means understanding mind–our perceptions and our thought processes.
-We need to retrain ourselves to look inward.
-And then we should develop curiosity about how we behave.
+We can retrain ourselves to look inward.
+And then we will develop curiosity about how we behave.
 Where do we see ourselves reacting?